cern-cta/CTA/continuousintegration/orchestration/README.md

 The current deployment of this CTA has a few limitations that make it unsuitable for a wider adoption.
 These limitations are listed below.
 Note that the list is not necessarily conclusive.

 - Only a single replica of each pod can be deployed (apart from the tape servers), because each chart still uses plain pod configurations.
 This should be moved to deployments at some point.
-- While it is possible to spawn multiple tape servers, it is not yet possible to easily configure which tape server should be responsible for which drive.
-By extension, it is also not yet possible to assign multiple drives to a tape server.
-- It is not possible to define different schedulers for different tape servers.
+- It is not possible to define different schedulers for different tape servers (or in general super unique configurations per tape server).
 - The `ctaeos` chart is not exactly very pretty and also not very flexible.
 This should be replaced by a more generic disk buffer chart.
 - All the pods write their logs to the same mount (with no way to turn this off), making it unsuitable for a production usecase.
 - The GRPC frontend configuration has not been tested/implemented yet.